GiacomoPorpiglia/Mida/README.md

 From version 2.0, Mida uses <b>Neural Network</b> evaluation, with [HalfKP](https://www.chessprogramming.org/Stockfish_NNUE#HalfKP) structure.

 The network was very briefly trained, because for now that's not what I want to focus on.
 Still, it does the job.
+More specifically, it was trained for 35 epochs on a small set of Leela and Stockfish data of around 600 million positions.
+A small part of these were from [DFRC](https://en.wikipedia.org/wiki/Fischer_random_chess) games, but I haven't had the chance to test Mida in this chess variant, so I don't know how it could perform.
 <br />

 ## Search
-The search is based on Alpha-beta pruning algorithm, with various techniques (like prunings and reductions) to reduce the number of visited nodes:
+The search is based on Alpha-beta pruning algorithm, with various pruning and reduction techniques to reduce the number of visited nodes and increase the reached depth:

 * Move ordering (MMV/LVA)
+* History heuristic
 * Zobrist hashing
 * Reverse futility pruning
 * Null move pruning